 The ATOL instruction is used to convert strings to long integer values.
 The instruction reads the bytes following the opcode (until a zero terminator is read), converts the string to long integer, and stores the result in register 0.
-For example, to set Total = 500000:
+The following example sets the register Total to 500000.

 '''

-SHIFTOUT FpuOut, FpuClk, MSBFIRST, [SELECTA, Total, ATOL, "5000000", 0, FSET0]
+SHIFTOUT FpuOut, FpuClk, MSBFIRST, [SELECTA, Total, ATOL, "500000", 0, FSET0]

 '''

-The fastest operations occur when the uM-FPU registers are already loaded with values.
+The fastest operations occur when the FPU registers are already loaded with values.
 In time critical portions of code floating point constants should be loaded beforehand to maximize the processing speed in the critical section.
-With 128 registers available on the uM-FPU, it's often possible to pre-load all of the required constants.
+With 128 registers available on the FPU, it's often possible to pre-load all of the required constants.
 In non-critical sections of code, data and constants can be loaded as required.

-Reading Data Values from the uM-FPU
+Reading Data Values from the FPU

-The uM-FPU V3 chip has a 256 byte instruction buffer which allows data transmission to continue while previous instructions are being executed.
-Before reading data, you must check to ensure that the previous commands have completed, and the uM-FPU is ready to send data.
-The Fpu\Wait routine is used to wait until the uM-FPU is ready, then a read command is sent, and the SHIFTIN command is used to read data.
+The uM-FPU V3.1 chip has a 256 byte instruction buffer which allows data transmission to continue while previous instructions are being executed.
+Before reading data, you must check to ensure that the previous commands have completed, and the FPU is ready to send data.
+The Fpu_Wait routine is used to wait until the FPU is ready, then a read command is sent, and the SHIFTIN or I2CREAD command is used to read data.
+The Fpu_ReadDelay routine must be called before the first byte is read after a read instruction.